 The door vault is a particularly infamous and deadly vault.
 It can appear in D:15-27, the Vaults, the Elven Halls, Hell, the Crypt, or the Realm of Zot, and can appear multiple times.
-It consists of a 10x10 square that is entirely made up of doors, except for the innermost 16 squares, which contain nasty out-of-depth monsters.
+It consists of a 10x10 square that is entirely made up of doors, the outermost layer of which are runed doors.
+The innermost 16 squares contain many nasty out-of-depth monsters.
+There is no increased chance of loot within.

 XXXXXXXXXX XXXXXXXXXX XXXXXXXXXX XXX8888XXX XXX8998XXX XXX8998XXX XXX8888XXX XXXXXXXXXX XXXXXXXXXX XXXXXXXXXX